shelleywong/CSCI567-Course-Materials/Assignments/Assignment2.md

     ......(Rest of your App Files)
 ```

+> Note: the `.gitlab-ci.yml` file is a hidden file, so you will not see it if you run the `ls` command without any options.
+You can list hidden files in long format using `ls -al`

 If you are able to see your project hosted through GitLab Pages, you should be good for this assignment; just make sure you have submitted the code through the correct branch.

 ### Submitting to your remote CINS467 git repo